kyma-project/kyma/docs/backup/10-01-restore-troubleshooting.md

 ## Eventing not working

-Check if all natsschannels are reporting status ready:
+Check if all NatssChannels are reporting as ready:

 ```bash
 kubectl get natsschannels.messaging.knative.dev -n kyma-system